Inflammatory Bowel Disease

 Colonoscopy with Biopsies

-Gold standard for diagnosis, allowing direct visualisation and tissue sampling.
+A primary clinical modality for diagnosis, allowing direct visualisation and tissue sampling.

 Learn more about this procedure →Blood Tests